MarceeloDominguez/Despegar-ui/README.md

 # Despegar UI with React Navite expo

+## Description:
+This is a copy of the Despegar ui in which you can see a list of cards and see the details of the accommodation cards

 ## Setup
 1- Clone repository `https://github.com/MarceeloDominguez/Despegar-ui.git`</br>
 2- Install dependencies with `npm install` </br>